Diarrhoea & Constipation on Mounjaro

 Three Key Takeaways

-• Diarrhoea and constipation are common side effects of Mounjaro, along with other digestive symptoms, like acid reflux and bloating.
+• Diarrhoea and constipation are common side effects of Mounjaro, along with other digestive symptoms, like trapped wind and stomach pain.

-• Most symptoms improve with time and lifestyle adjustments, as your body gets used to treatment.
+• Most symptoms improve with time, as your body gets used to treatment, alongside lifestyle changes, and good Mounjaro diet plan.

-• If diarrhoea goes on for longer than 7 days, contact your GP.
+• If diarrhoea goes on for longer than seven days, contact your GP.
 If constipation continues for longer than 14 days without improvement or causes severe or persistent pain, speak to a clinician.

 An image of someone holding their stomach as they're concerned they may have constipation or diarrhoea caused by Mounjaro.